 The island of Pessegueiro is only 10 minutes away (by car) from the village of Porto Covo.
-In summer, it is possible to visit the island on fishing boats or by tour!
-If you want to go on foot it is also possible as the map below shows.
+In the summer, it is possible to visit the island by fishing boat or by foot!
+If you want to go on foot it is also possible as the following map proves.

-Later, in 1590, the construction of the Island fort (Santo Alberto fort) began, which was never finished.
-The objective was to cross fires with the other fortress that is near the beach (fort of our lady of the burning).
+In 1590, the construction of the island fort (Fort of Santo Alberto) began and was never finished.
+The objective was to cross fires with the other fortress next to the beach (forte de nossa senhora da queimada).

 WHAT TO VISIT NEAR PORT COVO?

 VILA NOVA DE MILFONTES.
 A small village about 10 minutes (by car) from Porto Covo.
 Did you know that the name of the village is due to an attack of pirates and corsairs who decimated the place in the 18th century?
 There is much to discover in Milfontes and you can do it with us.
 Click on the image to know everything!